 Stress-Free Feeding for the Festive Period

-My first piece of advice if you have googled ‘stress-free feeding’ is to please try to stop worrying about this, you can cause yourself untold stress from your child refusing to eat at meals, or clamping jaws shut at the sight of anything green, but you have got to try to take that pressure off yourself.
-I bet you anything they are probably actually having a good variety of different foods – try writing down what they’ve had over the week and see.
+My first piece of advice if you have googled ‘stress-free feeding’ is to please try to stop worrying about it!
+You can cause yourself untold stress from your child refusing to eat at meals or clamping jaws shut at the sight of anything green, but you have to try to take that pressure off yourself.
+I bet you anything they are probably having a good variety of different foods – try writing down what they’ve had over the week and see.

-It is incredibly common for children to suddenly lose interest in a food, or only seem to be interested in pasta and cheese and anything else beige.
+It is incredibly common for children to lose interest in a food suddenly or only seem to be interested in pasta and cheese and anything else beige.

-Here are my top tips on what to do if your child wails at the sight of a broccoli floret lovingly steamed and presented as a tree or flatly refuses anything other than that yoghurt you’ve hidden at the back of the fridge (how do they know it’s there!).
+Here are my top tips on what to do if your child wails at the sight of a broccoli floret lovingly steamed or flatly refuses anything other than that yoghurt you’ve hidden at the back of the fridge (how do they know it’s there!?)

-This is often said but I think we still can’t help saying, ‘oh your baby’s big/small/ insert other less sensitive words about size here’, babies often grow in fits and bursts and sometimes they are smaller than this mythical average, and sometimes they store up those lovely rolls before growing at a rate of knots*.
+Every baby is differentYou may have heard this before, but I think we still can’t help saying, ‘oh your baby’s big/small/ insert other less sensitive words about size here.’
+Babies often grow in bursts, and sometimes they are smaller than this mythical average, and sometimes they store up those lovely rolls before growing at a rate of knots.*

-The same can be true for appetite, they often fluctuate wildly in their interest in food– the best thing to do is to respond to this.
+The same can be true for appetite; they often fluctuate wildly in their interest in food– the best thing to do is to respond to this.
 Remember, milk is the most important source of nutrition in the first 12 months.
-So, if they appear hungrier than normal, try giving more milk over solids and if they are not interested in food, remember that their milk is still giving them their vital nutrients.
-Children, older than one year, will very rarely not eat when hungry, so simply take the food away and try again another time.
-They may just not be hungry at that time.
+So, if they appear hungrier than usual, try giving more milk over solids and if they are not interested in food, remember that their milk is still giving them their vital nutrients.
+Children older than one year will very rarely not eat when hungry, so take the food away and try another time.
+They may not be hungry at that time.